GSA/modernization/pages/report/05-conclusions.md

 agencies will assess risk of existing capabilities to prioritize resources on protecting the most important systems and information.
-The Federal Government will also accelerate the adoption of cloud email and collaboration tools, improve existing shared services, and provide additional security shared services for agencies.
+The Federal Government will also accelerate the adoption of cloud email and collaboration tools, improve and strengthen existing shared services, and provide additional security shared services for agencies.

-Achieving these goals will require a shift in the mindset of agency leadership, mission owners, IT practitioners, and oversight bodies.
+Achieving these goals will require an active shift in the mindset of agency leadership, mission owners, IT practitioners, and oversight bodies.
 Federal agencies must consolidate their IT investments and place more trust in services and infrastructure operated by others.
 Such a change in outlook will allow for greater utilization of shared services, consolidated infrastructure, and cloud-based collaboration tools that can deliver improved functionality and drive cost efficiencies to improve Government operations and citizen services.